RotherOSS/doc-otobo-installation/content/installation/installation-docker.rst

     Set in case the HTTPS port should deviate from the standard port 443.

 ``OTOBO_NGINX_SSL_CERTIFICATE``
-    SSL cert for the nginx webproxy.
+    SSL cert for the NGINX webproxy.
     Example: ``OTOBO_NGINX_SSL_CERTIFICATE=/etc/nginx/ssl/acme.crt``

 ``OTOBO_NGINX_SSL_CERTIFICATE_KEY``
-    SSL key for the nginx webproxy.
+    SSL key for the NGINX webproxy.
     Example: ``OTOBO_NGINX_SSL_CERTIFICATE_KEY=/etc/nginx/ssl/acme.key``

-OTOBO_PROXY_SECRET
+``OTOBO_PROXY_SECRET``
-    Used to enable remote SSO when nginx does the SSO (e.g. kerberos) and forwards the user identity to OTOBO.
+    Used if NGINX does the SSO (e.g., Kerberos) and forwards the user identity to OTOBO.
-    Necessary only in combination with the HTTPBasicAuth authentication module in OTOBO.
+    Necessary only in combination with the HTTPBasicAuth authentication module.
-    Also see ``WebServer::ProxySecret`` in Kernel/Config/Defaults.pm.
+    Also see ``WebServer::ProxySecret`` in ``Kernel/Config/Defaults.pm``.

 **Nginx webproxy settings for Kerberos**